CSE237SP2022/project-quotdle/README.md

 ### What commands are needed to compile and run your code from the command line (or better yet, provide a script that people can use to run your program!)
+To compile and run our code, use the build.sh bash script (./build.sh while in the root directory)